DavidFW1960/Aussie-Broadband-Usage-Meter/README.md

 ![Obtaining Authentication Cookie](cookie.png)

 Next you will be prompted for some display options for the skin.
 If you are using multiple skins, you can have different options set for each skin!
 Enter a number between 1 and 4 to set the style required.
-(You can edit this later if you wise - see below)
+(You can edit this later if you wish - see below)

 [Select Bar Style & Size](bar_style_size.pbg)